Kimberley Western Australia: We hiked, canoed and cruised

 Macca took us on a tour of the beautiful area.
 He showed us the "romantic tents" where we could stay for the night.
 We tried bush tucker, including Green Tree Ants with a lemon flavour, and other food.

-Macca gave us a tour of the stunning surroundings, including the “romantic tents” available for overnight stays.
-We tried bush tucker, including Green Tree Ants, which had a lemon flavour, along with other indigenous foods.
-After considering the rustic charm of the tents, we decided that the comfort of a cabin, with hot showers and cozy beds, was the best way to end our day.
+Then, Macca gave us a tour of the stunning surroundings.
+We tried bush tucker, the Green Tree Ants we eat, had a lemon flavour and we had other indigenous foods.
+After the tasting , he showed us the “romantic tents” were we could say overnight, but we decided that the comfort of a cabin, with hot showers and cozy beds, was the best way to end our day.

 After a long day, we're heading to Kununurra, enjoying the scenic views along the river.